Jump to main content

 1. Education Training of Risk Management

-2. We provide a wide array of risk management training courses to all employees, covering the Equator Principles, credit risk, operational risk management, and high-frequency mistakes patterns.
+2. All employees: We provide a wide array of risk management training courses to all employees, covering legal compliance, AML, Business Integrity, the Equator Principles, credit risk, operational risk management, and highfrequency mistakes patterns.
 The training aims to instill the importance of risk management and enhance the ability to handle risks and emergencies in the course of duty.
-In addition, training programs are organized for auditors participating on overseas inspections, managers and reviewers on credit risk weight, and online courses.
-Overseas branch staffs also receive risk management training before their assignments.
-These training programs help shape a risk-aware culture throughout the organization.

-1. The Bank conducts two annual operational risk controls and self-assessments.
+The Bank conducts two annual operational risk controls and self-assessments.
 The self-assessment unit can propose risk points and specific improvement suggestions regarding the results of residual risk identification and evaluation.
-The respective business units evaluate and analyze the feasibility, formulate improvement plans as needed, and select appropriate risk strategies (including risk taking, risk avoidance, risk transfer/offset, risk control) to control operational risks within a tolerable range.
-Prior to the launch of new products, activities, processes, or systems, it is important to identify and assess the inherent operational risks.
-Appropriate control measures and risk indicators should be developed to detect and control associated operational risks.
+The respective business management units evaluate and analyze the feasibility, formulate improvement plans as needed, and select appropriate risk strategies (including risk taking, risk avoidance, risk transfer/offset, risk control) to control operational risks within a tolerable range.
+Before the launch of new products, activities, processes, or systems, the inherent operational risks should be identified and assessed.
+Appropriate control measures and risk indicators should be developed, and incorporate them into the most recent self-assessment operation after implementation to detect and control associated operational risks.

 3. Establishment of Risk Management Performance Evaluation Criteria

-2. Performance assessment criteria for the regional centers and business operations incorporate risk indicators (including asset quality for the current year, average risk weight, capital return ratio, risk-oriented internal audit system, legal compliance, and business controls).
+2. Performance assessment criteria for the regional centers and business units incorporate risk indicators (including asset quality for the current year, capital return ratio, risk-based internal audit system, legal compliance, and business controls).
 These criteria will affect the annual performance bonus of the respective units.

 3. Performance evaluation scoring criteria for risk-management-related units include indicators such as return on capital, delinquency rate, containment of new delinquent loans, monitoring of various risk limits, and operational risk controls.
 The results will affect the annual performance bonuses of the evaluated units.